TaddyLab/MBAcourse/README.md

 # MBA materials

-Examples and lectures for Modern Business Analytics.
-Everything copyright Matt Taddy 2017.
+Examples and lectures for the Big Data course at Chicago Booth